ibm-cloud-docs/EventStreams/index.md

      2. Click **New credential**.

      3. Give the credential a name so you can identify its purpose later.
-You can use the default value.
+You can accept the default value.

      4. Give the credential the **Manager** role so that it can access the topics, and create them if necessary.